GaloisInc/yapall/README.md

 Projects Agency (DARPA) under Contract No. N66001-21-C-4023.
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of DARPA.

+## Distribution

+DISTRIBUTION STATEMENT A. Approved for public release: distribution unlimited.